Registration number 2233

 GERFALCON was lovingly restored to her original condition by her most recent owner and in 2012 was selected to take part in the Queen's Diamond Jubilee Pageant.

-Sold in July 2024 and currently undergoing significant restoration work.
-The new owner, has started the process by lifting the vessel out of the water to address its extensive refurbishment needs.
-This project aims to restore GERFALCON to its former glory, maintaining its historical significance and ensuring its legacy is preserved for future generations.
+Under new ownership since July 2024, she subsequently underwent significant restoration work, aiming to restore GERFALCON to its former glory, maintaining its historical significance and ensuring its legacy is preserved for future generations.
 The restoration will be a transformative undertaking, reflecting both the vessel’s wartime service and its maritime heritage.

 Key dates